 The early parts of 2014 saw small scale production achieved, with boards being manufactured in the UK and China.
 The result, demonstration systems could be made available to potential customers to trial the system.

 Different module types, Input and output, include : Relay Output, 0 – 10v dimmer, 4 channel DALI master, 16 pair and 4 pair input, Gateway, WireBridge and IPBridge modules.
+(New modules are being considered as a need is seen – these currently include a single Relay output board, and a single channel Triac board – these are being designed for inclusion within standard strip luminaires).

 The Relay module provides 4 separately controlled relays with a module (This was initially developed in 2011, with a commercially produced version in 2012).
 The Relays can be configured to have independent schedules, on/off defaults, and home/away functions.
 Version 2 of this board (produced in 2016) has moved to encapsulated power supplies, and pluggable connectors to ease wiring requirements.